0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

 Bridging tokens to L2 CDK chains using the STB contracts is ideal for the following use cases:

-- Coins that need to implement staking and yield generation mechanisms
+- Coins that need to implement staking and yield generation mechanisms.
-- Coins that need to implement custom L2 functionality
+- Coins that need to implement custom L2 functionality.
-- Coins that possess native issuance capabilities
+- Coins that possess native issuance capabilities.

 Want to start testing with STB?
 The contracts are still being audited, but are ready to use on testnets, and can be found here: https://github.com/pyk/zkevm-stb.